atharvadaware/Elevate-Labs-Internship/README.md

 Convert categorical features into numerical using encoding Normalize/Scale the numerical features
-Visualize outliers using boxplots and remove them Split the dataset into data and label for model building
+Visualize outliers using boxplots and remove them Split the dataset into data and labels for model building